markcav/emailmarkcav.github.io/about.md

 permalink: /about/
 ---

-Hi all - let's turn ideas into usefully open-source tools and products!
+Hi all - let's turn ideas into useful open-source tools and products that improve our lives!

 ### More Information